Independent technology comparisons

 The second is a NanoString-sponsored study from the Dulai group at Northwestern University.
 Their study compares the performance of Xenium and CosMx in FFPE ileal and rectal human biopsies.
 While the webinar did not touch on limitations or caveats in this study, several potential points to consider are:

-• No data was provided for measuring assay specificity and/or noise (a relevant consideration given the overall lower specificity and ‘upward curve’ observed in CosMx by Cook and Wang et al.).
+• No data was provided for measuring assay specificity and/or noise (a relevant consideration given the overall lower specificity and “upward curve” observed in CosMx by Cook et al. and Wang et al.)

-• A claim is made that CosMx measures ~6 times more genes per cell than Xenium; this claim is not made by the webinar speaker and is derived from all genes on each panel (rather than overlapping genes) with no mention of the % of genes above noise.
+• A claim is made that CosMx measures ~6 times more genes per cell than Xenium; this claim is not made by the webinar speaker and is derived from all genes on each panel (rather than overlapping genes) with no mention of the percentage of genes above noise

 Single cell spatial imaging technologies are rapidly evolving with advances in plexity, analytical methods, cell segmentation modalities, software, and more.
 These studies represent what was available to the authors at the time of the study, and understanding the advances that have been made since publication is critical to ensure you choose the platform that best fits your needs.